frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 {% include info.html text="Especially for battery, it is highly recommended to replace it with one that has the same specifications!
 Search for your model name appended with 'battery'." %}

-Whatever the type of modifications you're considering, check whether your model can be upgraded (simple web search, or Youtube search), and if the replacing components are available for sale.
+*Whatever the type of modifications you're considering, check whether your model can be upgraded (simple web search, or Youtube search), and if the replacing components are available for sale.*

-In a nutshell, slow data reading, insufficient storage, and dying battery are far from requiring the purchase a new laptop.
+In a nutshell, **slow data reading, insufficient storage, and dying battery are far from requiring the purchase a new laptop**.
 Please don't buy a new laptop if that's the main reason, replacing a component is significantly cheaper and the planet will be quite thankful :green_heart:

 ### Narrow down the search scope